kpaede/Verovio-Music-Renderer/README.md

 The plugin currently has the following features:
 - Rendering MEI, ABC, MusicXML, PAE notation dynamically from files in the Obsidian folder (relative paths) and URLs (absolute paths) and also directly from code blocks.
+- Converting selected ABC, MusicXML, or PAE code to MEI via the Obsidian Command Palette.
 - A side panel where you can edit your musical code (with syntax highlighting for XML and MEI).
 You can click on a rendered note and it will jump to the right line of code.
 (Only works for MEI code directly from the code block, not for linked files.)
 - A download button for the rendered SVG file (the toolbar is visible when hovering the mouse over the rendered music).
 - A settings menu to adjust various rendering options (including an automatic dark mode and highlight color).